Pylons/pyramid/docs/zcml/subscriber.rst

 ~~~~~~~~~~

 ``for``
-   The class or :term:`interface` that you are subscribing the
+   The class or :term:`interface` that you are subscribing the listener for,
-   listener for, e.g. :class:`pyramid.interfaces.INewRequest`.
-   Registering a subscriber for a specific class or interface limits
+   e.g. :class:`pyramid.events.NewRequest`.
+Registering a subscriber for a
-   the event types that the subscriber will receive to those specified
+   specific class or interface limits the event types that the subscriber
-   by the interface or class.
-Default: ``zope.interface.Interface``
+   will receive to those specified by the interface or class.
+Default:
-   (implying *any* event type).
+   ``zope.interface.Interface`` (implying *any* event type).

 ``handler``
    A :term:`dotted Python name` which references an event handler